 * PCC's basic Competency Requirements for Writing and Math will be met by successfully completing these courses.
 The Information Literacy requirement is satisfied by successful completion of the Writing courses.

-• Arts and Letters: Complete at least 3 courses chosen from at least 2 disciplines in this area
+• Arts and Letters: Complete at least three courses chosen from at least two disciplines in this area

-• Social Sciences: Complete at least 4 courses chosen from at least 2 disciplines in this area.
-A minimum of 2 courses in Microeconomics and Macroeconomics must be included.
+• Social Sciences: Complete at least four courses chosen from at least two disciplines in this area.
+A minimum of two courses in Microeconomics and Macroeconomics must be included.

-• Science/Math/Computer Science: Complete at least 4 courses in at least 2 disciplines.
-At least 3 of these courses must be laboratory courses in the biological or physical sciences.
-The fourth course can be 1 of the 3 math courses from the Foundational Requirements.
+• Science/Math/Computer Science: Complete at least four courses in at least two disciplines.
+At least three of these courses must be laboratory courses in the biological or physical sciences.
+The fourth course can be one of the three MTH courses from the Foundational Requirements.

 C. Business-specific requirements: Each course must be completed with a "P" or “C” or better.
 BA 101, BA 211, BA 212, BA 213, and BA 226.
 BA 226 may be replaced by any other faculty-approved 200-level BA course.

 D. Elective credit requirements: All candidates must complete elective credits to meet the overall requirement of 90 credits for this degree.
 Elective courses may be any number of credits.
 Elective credits may include any lower division collegiate course.
 A maximum of 12 credits of Career and Technical Education courses may be applied to this degree.
-One-credit MSD workshops may not be applied to this degree.
-A maximum of 3 credits of physical education (PE) may be applied to this degree.
+One-credit Management/Supervisory Development (MSD) workshops may not be applied to this degree.
+A maximum of three credits of Physical Education (PE) may be applied to this degree.

 University Specific Prerequisites, Recommendations

-Each OUS school has different requirements for its Business program; in some cases, meeting the minimum requirements of the ASOT-BUS degree will not fulfill the eligibility requirements for admission to the school’s Business program.
+Each Oregon public university has different requirements for its Business program; in some cases, meeting the minimum requirements of the ASOT-BUS degree will not fulfill the eligibility requirements for admission to the school’s Business program.
 Examples of eligibility requirements include: a higher minimum GPA for admission than is required for the ASOT-BUS, a requirement that specific courses within the ASOT-BUS degree be taken for a letter grade (courses taken P/NP will not be accepted), or additional coursework beyond that included in the ASOT-BUS.
-Students are advised to contact their OUS destination institution Business program early in the first term of their ASOT-BUS course work to be advised of admission and additional course requirements beyond those stipulated above
+Students are advised to contact their Oregon public university destination's Business program early in the first term of their ASOT-BUS course work to be advised of admission and additional course requirements beyond those stipulated above.

 Eastern Oregon University